kavia-common/device-inventory-6039-5923/Backend/device-inventory-6039-5923/README.md

 - Backend (Flask + MongoDB via pymongo) exposing RESTful CRUD endpoints.
 - Frontend (to be added) that will consume the backend API.

-For backend setup, environment variables, Docker instructions, and API usage, see:
+For backend setup, configuration (config.json), Docker instructions, and API usage, see:
-Backend/README.md
+Backend/README.md and Backend/CONFIG.md